Rita Rusić: Singer and actress (1982–1992)

-Becoming a producer (1993–present)
+Becoming a producer (since 1993)

 Rusić's next major role was as a producer in 1993 on the film Storia di una capinera, where she was Executive Producer.
-During the same year she was also a producer on two other films, Arriva la bufera and Le donne non-vogliono più.
-In 1994, she worked as a producer alongside her husband on Il toro.
+During the same year, she was also a producer on two other films, Arriva la bufera and Le donne non-vogliono più.
+In 1994, she worked as a producer alongside her husband on The Bull.
 The Italian comedy-drama film was directed by Carlo Mazzacurati and was awarded with the Silver Lion and the Volpi Cup for best supporting actor to Roberto Citran.

 In 1995, Rusić produced the film, The Star Maker.
 The film was originally known as L'Uomo delle stelle in Italy, was directed by Giuseppe Tornatore, while the title role was played by Sergio Castellitto.
 It was nominated for the Academy Award for Best Foreign Language Film in its year of release.

 Rusić produced the Italian science fiction film, titled Nirvana in 1997.
 It was directed by Gabriele Salvatores and starred Christopher Lambert, Diego Abatantuono, Sergio Rubini, and Stefania Rocca.
 It was also screened out of competition at the 1997 Cannes Film Festival.
 Rusić produced Il ciclone and Fuochi d'artificio, and was the domestic and international distributor of Life Is Beautiful, three-time Oscar winner: Best Actor, Best Music Score and Best Foreign Movie, best price of the jury in Cannes Film Festival, and best Italian movie by David di Donatello.
 Later that year she produced an adaptation film called On Guard, from the 1858 historical novel Le Bossu by Paul Féval.
 The film is about a skilled swordsman named Lagardère who is befriended by the Duke of Nevers.
 When the duke is attacked by his evil cousin Gonzague, the duke in his dying moments asks Lagardère to avenge him and look after his infant daughter.
 After divorcing Vittorio Cecchi Gori in 2000, Rusić became a producer on her own and founded the agency "The Rita Rusić Company".
 In 2006, she appeared as a leading actress in a TV series 48 Hours.
 In 2007, she also restarted her career as a singer.

-In May 2008 Rusić published a book titled Jet Sex Diario erotico sentimentale, published by CHI Mondadori.
-In 2009 she went back to acting, appearing in the film Polvere by Massimiliano D'Epirus and Daniel Proietti, playing the part of the mother.
+In May 2008, Rusić published a book titled Jet Sex Diario erotico sentimentale, published by CHI Mondadori.
+In 2009, she went back to acting, appearing in the film Polvere by Massimiliano D'Epirus and Daniel Proietti, playing the part of the mother.
 She is the creator and writer of the first 12 episodes of the Italian TV series Amiche mie.
-She was in a jury of Miss Italia in 2009 and 2010.
-She participated as a guest in hundreds TV shows, including as a judge in several episodes of the Italian version of Dancing with the Stars, replacing Fabio Canino.
+She was on the jury of Miss Italia in 2009 and 2010.
+She participated as a guest in hundreds of TV shows, including as a judge in several episodes of the Italian version of Dancing with the Stars, replacing Fabio Canino.
 She also appeared in other reality shows, The Factory in 2006 and Thank God You Are Here in 2009.